League of Women Voters of Cook County

 Audit Committee

-• Mr. Wolfe outlined the plan for audits during 2026 for Cook County Government and the Forest Preserve.
-The audits will focus on basics: are we paying the right people at the right time for the right amount.
-The Audit Dept. will utilize outside auditors for IT security audits, so more audits can be performed.
-The Item (25-4392) was deferred because it included two government entities.
-It will be rewritten and submitted next month.
+• Heath Wolfe, the County (internal) Auditor, outlined the plan for audits during 2026 for Cook County Government and the Forest Preserve.
+This item had been deferred.
+Audit will utilize outside auditors for IT security audits, so more audits can be performed.

 Observer: Kathi Graffam